graphql/dataloader/README.md

 A batch loading function accepts an Array of keys, and returns a Promise which resolves to an Array of values.

 Then load individual values from the loader.
-In this example, we're illustrating two parts of an example application which shows who was invited by whom.
+DataLoader will coalesce all individual loads which occur within a single frame of execution (a single tick of the event loop) and then call your batch function with all requested keys.

 ```js
 userLoader.load(1)